|

-Have you ever wondered the role of the brain during orgasms?
+Have you ever wondered about the role of the brain during orgasms?
 You probably know sex improves relationships, but have you ever wondered what role orgasms play in your relationship?
 When a couple is enjoying each other, kisses, touching – the focus is on the senses and pleasure.
-It all feels very physical but the brain actually plays a pretty big role.
+It all feels very physical, but the brain plays a pretty big role.

 How can orgasms improve your relationship?